 In the petition, the organizations reviewed the dramatic changes that have taken place in the two decades since the Citizenship Law was first enacted as a temporary law.
 The state has been careful to keep the temporary provision in place for years, citing security concerns.
 However, during Knesset debates on enacting the law last March and after the legislative process was finished, the law's creators and even legal entities in the government admitted that this is a demographic law and that security bodies can't justify its security purpose.

-Attorneys: Oded Feller and Reut Sha'ar (Association for Civil Rights), Daniel Shenhar (HaMoked), Adi Lustigman (Physicians for Human Rights)
+Attorneys: Oded Feller and Reut Sha'ar (Association for Civil Rights in Israel), Daniel Shenhar (HaMoked), Adi Lustigman (Physicians for Human Rights)